MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 if ( (lang == 'de') || (lang == 'it') || (lang == 'fr') || (lang == 'es') ) {
 ```
 The language setting is done in the browser of the client.
 So, there are no *.po or *.mo files.
 I also provided a translation for the PHP-strings 'Start address' and 'Download' underneath the map.
-Unfortunately, I realized too late, this is useless if the page is cached.
+Unfortunately, I realized too late, that this is useless if the page is cached.

 ## Backend
 The translation of the backend was started partially only.
 A small part of the GPX-section is translated to german.
 The remainder not!
 That's quite a work.